 Despite experiencing some improvements during 2011, circumstances toughened during 2012 and today's equity markets continue to make this alternative difficult if not impossible without incurring significant dilution to existing shareholders.
-For this reason, until the sale of the royalty interest, the Company has recently chosen to liquidate portions of its securities holdings rather than raise equity financing.
-However, the results of this are also dependent upon market conditions which are outside the control of the Company, and market circumstances have also impacted the Company's investees and their market values.
+For this reason, on September 27, 2012, the Company sold its royalty interest in Coventry's Cameron Gold Project for US\$5,100,000.
+The Company periodically liquidates portions of its securities holdings rather than raise equity financing.
+However, the results of, and the availability of such sales when required are also dependent upon market conditions which are outside the control of the Company.
 The Company will continue to balance its financing choices as a function of availability and market activity.